koenrane/KR-new-site/content/Gradient routing.md

 tags:
   - AI
   - mats-program
 description: Isolate capabilities to known parts of a network.
 Helps with interpretability, robust unlearning, and scalable oversight.
 date-published: ""
 authors: Alex Cloud, Jacob Goldman-Wetzler, Evžen Wybitul, Joseph Miller, and Alex Turner
 hideSubscriptionLinks: false
 card_image: https://assets.turntrout.com/static/images/card_images/NO2S3mX.png
 lw-linkpost-url: https://arxiv.org/abs/2410.04332
 original_url: https://www.lesswrong.com/posts/nLRKKCTtwQgvozLTN/gradient-routing-masking-gradients-to-localize-computation
 date_published: 2024-12-05 16:17:06.041179
-date_updated: 2024-12-05 16:17:06.041179
+date_updated: 2024-12-06 13:31:17.394021
 ---

 We present _gradient routing_, a way of controlling where learning happens in neural networks.
 Gradient routing applies masks to limit the flow of gradients during backpropagation.
 By supplying different masks for different data points, the user can induce specialized subcomponents within a model.
 We think gradient routing has the potential to train safer AI systems by making them more transparent or by enabling the removal or monitoring of bad capabilities.

 > [!idea] A key takeaway
-> Gradient routing is _qualitatively different_ than behavioral (i.e. purely loss-based) training methods, giving it unique affordances.
+> Gradient routing is _qualitatively different_ than behavioral (i.e. purely loss-based) training methods, granting it unique affordances.

 In this post, we:
 1. Show how to implement gradient routing;